Rostbratwurst/ml-agents/docs/Reward-Signals.md

 # Reward Signals

-To train an agent, you will need to provide the agent one or more reward signals which the agent should attempt to maximize.
-This page highlights the available reward signals and the corresponding hyperparameters.

-In reinforcement learning, the end goal for the Agent is to discover a behavior (a Policy) that maximizes a reward.
-Typically, a reward is defined by your environment, and corresponds to reaching some goal.
-These are what we refer to as "extrinsic" rewards, as they are defined external of the learning algorithm.

-Rewards, however, can be defined outside of the environment as well, to encourage the agent to behave in certain ways, or to aid the learning of the true extrinsic reward.
-We refer to these rewards as "intrinsic" reward signals.
-The total reward that the agent will learn to maximize can be a mix of extrinsic and intrinsic reward signals.

-ML-Agents allows reward signals to be defined in a modular way, and we provide three reward signals that can the mixed and matched to help shape your agent's behavior.
-The `extrinsic` Reward Signal represents the rewards defined in your environment, and is enabled by default.
-The `curiosity` reward signal helps your agent explore when extrinsic rewards are sparse.

 ## Enabling Reward Signals

 Reward signals, like other hyperparameters, are defined in the trainer config `.yaml` file.
 An